Table of Contents

 13. Public Wi-Fi Access Network Interface (PM-WANI)

 The Union Cabinet approved the PM WI-FI Access Network Interface (PM-WANI) Scheme on December 9, 2020, to revolutionize technology and vastly enhance wireless access throughout the nation.
 Among other things, it will increase the “Ease of Living” and “Ease of Doing Business.”

 14. Sansad Adarsh Gram Yojana

 On October 11, 2014, the Ministry of Rural Development unveiled it.
-This project aimed to make sure that the development of the chosen village was integrated across a number of sectors, including agriculture, health, education, sanitation, the environment, and livelihood.
-On the occasion of Jayprakash Narayan’s birth, this plan was developed with the intention of fostering social and cultural advancement.
+This project aimed to make sure that the development of the chosen village was integrated across several sectors, including agriculture, health, education, sanitation, the environment, and livelihood.
+On the occasion of Jayprakash Narayan’s birth, this plan was developed to foster social and cultural advancement.
 MPs must select one hamlet with a population of 3000–4000 in the plains and 1000–3000 in the hills within a month of the launch.

 15. Mission Karmyogi

 The program was officially launched on September 20, 2020, by the Ministry of Personnel, Public Grievances, and Pensions.
 The National Programme for Civil Services Capacity Building (NPCSCB) is known by the moniker Mission Karmyogi.
 The mission’s objective is to strengthen civil service capacities to improve governance.